forrest79/phpgsql/docs/db.md

 }
 ```

-If there is some error on database site, an exception is thrown.
+If there is some error on the database site, an exception is thrown.
 This library is not trying to parse database exceptions to some specific types (foreign key violation, ...).
-You will get error message right from the PostgreSQL and you can set a format for this message.
+You will get an error message right from the PostgreSQL, and you can set a format for this message.

 ```php
 $connection->setErrorVerbosity(PGSQL_ERRORS_DEFAULT);